Things to see and do at Mottistone Gardens

 In summer, the gully provides a welcome spot of shade to escape to and in early spring it comes alive with colour as the vivid pink azaleas, rhododendrons, camellias and hellebores flower.

-If you’d like to know more about the gardens are how we look after them, you can pick up a guide book for a small fee from Visitor Reception.
+If you’d like to know more about the gardens and how we look after them, you can pick up a guide book for a small fee from Visitor Reception.